Fields of social work and how they differ from one another

 VA social workers

 The VA employs thousands of social workers to help returning soldiers.
-Many of them come back home with mental and physical scars that require healing, and social workers help them reintegrate into their communities and become productive, well-adjusted members of society.
+Many of them come home with mental and physical scars that require healing, and social workers help them reintegrate into their communities and become productive, well-adjusted members of society.

 They also work with those who have suffered from their experiences overseas.
-Many come back with PTSD, traumatic brain injuries and other conditions that affect their psychological function — and social workers help diagnose and treat them.
+Many come back with PTSD, traumatic brain injuries, and other conditions that affect their psychological function — and social workers help diagnose and treat them.

 Hospice and palliative care social workers

-They perform psychological assessments of all who are involved and counsel them during this difficult period of their lives.
+They perform psychological assessments of all involved and counsel them during this difficult period of their lives.
 They also coordinate with caregivers to make sure that their patients are comfortable.
 They ensure that the patient is consulted in care decisions and is happy with the treatment they receive.

-After the death, the social worker may help those who are left behind pick up the pieces.
+After the death, the social worker may help those left behind pick up the pieces.
 They can direct them towards support services for those in grief, lawyers to help settle estates, and whatever else the family may need to resume their lives as normally as possible.

 Conclusion